 Maybe you’re married, and you tell yourself you’re happy.
 In fact – some of the time, you are.
 The rest of the time?
 You do the best you can with the many demands on you and your spouse.
 And you’re probably too busy to dwell on the guts of the relationship anyway.

 Maybe you’re single and looking, or divorced and looking, or widowed and looking.

 Maybe you’re not looking at all, but you wouldn’t say no to a fulfilling relationship.

-You’re not Julia Roberts, expecting your Prince Charming.
-You’re not living in a fairy tale.
-But if you don’t take the time to examine what you want, how will you ever recognize it, or how it has changed?
+You’re not living in a fairy tale and nor do you expect one.
+But if you don’t take the time to examine what you want, how will you ever recognize it or how it may have changed?

 So what do you really want in a relationship?

 No Plan, No Man?